codingsasi/ddev-mcp/README.md

 # DDEV MCP

-A **production-ready** Model Context Protocol (MCP) server that provides AI assistants with comprehensive DDEV development environment automation.
+A **production-ready** Model Context Protocol (MCP) server that provides AI assistants with DDEV development environment automation.
 Built with TypeScript using the official MCP SDK.

 **🚀 47+ Tools for Complete DDEV Automation**